shaymeister/VSA-OGM/README.md

 - Intel (Single Agent): included in `datasets`
 - Intel (Fusion): generate with [this notebook](./notebooks/datasets/intel_map_fusion_data.ipynb)
 - EviLOG: download according to [their repository](https://github.com/ika-rwth-aachen/EviLOG)

 ---

-### Experiments

-Both the Intel map and Toy sim single agent experiments can be recreated with `vsa_map_single.py` in the `experiments` directory.

-Conversely, the fusion experiments can be duplicated with `vsa_map_fusion.py` in the same directory.
-The runtime processing and entropy based information extraction were done with Jupyter in the `notebooks` directory.

-We trained EviLOG with the author's codebase.
-Our evaluation on their dataset was conducted with Jupyter in the `notebooks/datasets` directory.

----